lcjj346/ML-Data-Validator/README.md

 **Q: Can I validate multiple data types in one CSV?**
 A: Yes!
 Map different columns to different validators.
 For example: phone column → phone validator, email column → email validator.

-**Q: What if my data format is unique?**
-A: Just create training data with your examples and train a custom validator.
-The generic feature extractor works for ANY text format.

-**Q: Is this production-ready?**
-A: Yes!
-The code is clean, tested, and includes error handling.
-It's currently used for validating real-world datasets.

 **Q: How do I improve accuracy?**
 A: Add more training examples, especially edge cases.
 The model learns from your examples, so quality and quantity matter.

-**Q: Can I use this offline?**
-A: Yes!
-100% local, no internet required (except initial pip install).

-## License

-This project is open source.
-Use it, modify it, learn from it!

-## Support

 The code is intentionally simple and well-documented.
 To understand how it works: